Full Length Story

 The next grape in line is Alicate Bouschet, also known as Garnacha Tintorera— which is not to be confused with Grenache/Garnacha.
 Many in Galicia refer to it simply as Garnacha, and initially I had no idea it wasn’t the same grape as Grenache, or the well-known Garnacha found in other areas of Spain further toward the east.
 In fact, Grenache/Garnacha has white pulp and Garnacha Tintorera has red pulp, so there’s likely little chance of them being related other than their both being part of the vitis vinifera species.
 This grape has a lot of acidity and serves to improve the freshness of the wines.

 Prieto Picudo is a low production red grape that brings more strength to the structure.
 It’s more common in the Tierra de León DO, and is responsible for some of the dark color and rustic profile of the region’s wines.
 It contributes acidity, tannin and color to a wine.

 The landscape around Jamuz has a series of notably unique characteristics that help to define the wines.
-Interestingly, there isn’t much in the way of what is “typical” here because almost all of the vineyard land was abandoned with some kept in production only to make wine for some of the farmers’ home consumption.
-There are almost no historical references, so this is all new to everyone, including the last generations of Jamuz; it’s a typical story in the northwestern part of Spain: lost history and little context.
+Interestingly, there isn’t much in the way of what is “typical” because almost all of the vineyard land was abandoned with some kept in production only to make wine for some of the farmers’ home consumption.
+There are almost no historical references, so this is all new to everyone, including the last generations in Jamuz; it’s a typical wine story in the northwestern part of Spain: lost history and little context.

 To the north of Jamuz are the Cordillera Cantabrica, the Cantabrian Mountains, and to the west the Maciso Galaico, the Galician Massif.
 Jamuz is tucked into the foothills of the Galician Massif, just below Monte Teleno, the massif’s tallest mountain.
 Despite being within site of some of the Cantabrian range, Teleno is the mother of the Jamuz landscape: its geological genetics, its design, and its protector.